sydsailors/datafun-02-automation/README.md

 Create new Python file (sydneysailors_project_setup.py) in VS Code.

 ## Functions Implemented
-- for item in range
+- 'for items in range'
 -